ethereum-pocr/whitepaper/whitepaper.md

 Nodes will make efforts in improving the environmental footprint of their IT infrastructure if they are given a financial incentive to do so.
 The **Proof of Climate awaReness** consensus therefore aims at aligning the crypto token earning of a node operator with the quality of the environmental footprint of its infrastructure.
-This implies that the nodes can prove the level of carbon emission of their infrastructure to the rest of the network in a trustable and public way.
+This implies that the nodes can prove their impact on the environment of their infrastructure to the rest of the network in a trustable and public way.

 The PoCR consensus intends to put the nodes in competition for a better environmental footprint such that **the lower the footprint, the higer the earning**, and the absence of progress on the environmental footprint would progressively reduce the earning as others becomes better.